Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt15.png ':size=80%x80%')

-Developer can then on the Acria-Oracle-Marketplace see a detailed overview of the endpoints available.
+Developers can then on the Acria-Oracle-Marketplace see a detailed overview of the endpoints available.

 ![alt text](/img/s2.png)